decile-team/spear/README.md

 * incorporation of automatically generated LFs
 * compare against several data programming approaches
 * compare against semi-supervised data programming approaches
-* use subset selection to reduce annotation effort
+* use subset selection to make best use of the annotation efforts

 ## Installation